makyo/rpg.drab-makyo.com/games/corgi/index.md

 * Humans - either way
 * Minotaurs - communists

-## Religions
+### Religions

-zoroastrianism, with some desert tribes worshipping local deities
+Primarily Zoroastrianism-esque monotheism, with some desert tribes worshipping local deities.
+Magic exists, but most aren't aware of it or treat magical things as just "weird things happen sometimes".